Surrey Quays railway station: History

 The station was built by the East London Railway Company and opened on 7 December 1869; it was originally known as Deptford Road.
-On 17 July 1911 it was renamed Surrey Docks in reference to the nearby Surrey Commercial Docks (which closed in the 1960s), and further renamed Surrey Quays on 24 October 1989, following the construction of the nearby Surrey Quays Shopping Centre.
-This was a somewhat controversial move, for some of the local community felt that their heritage was being eroded.
-However, the name stuck, and the Surrey Docks part of Rotherhithe is now often referred to as Surrey Quays.
+On 17 July 1911, it was renamed Surrey Docks, in reference to the nearby Surrey Commercial Docks which closed in the 1960s; it was renamed Surrey Quays on 24 October 1989, following the construction of the nearby Surrey Quays Shopping Centre.
+This was a somewhat controversial move, for some of the local community felt that their heritage was being eroded; however, the name stuck and the Surrey Docks part of Rotherhithe is now often referred to as Surrey Quays.

 In the 1950s and 1960s, London Underground planned a new line connecting north-west and south-east London.
-Approval for the first stage of the Fleet line (renamed the Jubilee line in 1975) to Charing Cross was granted in 1969, with second and third stages approved in 1971 and 1972.
-The station was planned to be part of phase 3 running to Lewisham.
-New tunnels to and from the City of London would have come to the surface north of the station.
-East London line trains would have terminated at Surrey Docks with London Underground services to New Cross and New Cross Gate being taken over by the new line.
+Approval for the first stage of the Fleet line (Note: The proposed Fleet line was renamed the Jubilee line in 1975.) to was granted in 1969, with the second and third stages approved in 1971 and 1972.
+The station was planned to be part of phase 3 running to Lewisham; new tunnels to and from the City of London would have come to the surface north of the station.
+East London line trains would have terminated at Surrey Docks, with London Underground services to New Cross and New Cross Gate being taken over by the new line.
 Phases 2 and 3 were not carried out due to a lack of funds.
 Eventually, due to changing land usage and the growth of Canary Wharf, the Jubilee line was extended via Canada Water instead.

 For much of its history, the station's importance lay in its proximity to the Surrey Commercial Docks; it was at the south end of Canada Dock (now Canada Water) and a few hundred yards from the principal entrance to the docks.
-Its usage fell considerably after the docks closed, but revived following the redevelopment of the London Docklands in the 1980s and 1990s.
+Its usage fell considerably after the docks closed, but was revived following the redevelopment of the London Docklands in the 1980s and 1990s.